syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### snapSettings.verticalGridLines.snapInterval `Array`
 {:#members:snapsettings-verticalgridlines-snapinterval}

-Specifies the snap intervals for vertical grid lines.
+Specifies a set of intervals to snap the objects

 #### Default Value